 The Port of Seattle understands that energy efficiency is critical to reducing our footprint, lowering emissions, and lowering costs.
 Efficiency projects at our maritime and aviation facilities have resulted in reductions of millions of kWh of electricity and therms of natural gas use.

-Pier 69 (the Port's headquarters building) and all of the port’s properties are great examples of the port’s commitment to revitalizing Seattle’s working waterfront and leading the way in environmental stewardship.
+Pier 69 (the Port's headquarters building) and all of Port properties are good examples of the Port’s commitment to revitalizing Seattle’s working waterfront and leading the way in environmental stewardship.
 Facilities Management initiated an energy conservation program in late 2000.
-While the focus has been primarily on optimization of existing systems rather than capital improvements, the results of the program have been dramatic:
+While the focus has been primarily on the optimization of existing systems rather than capital improvements, the results of the program have been dramatic:

-- Electrical usage has been reduced by 50% from the original usage level — over 2.38 million KW hours savings annually.
-At current electricity rates this equals $160,000 in annual savings.
+- Electrical usage has been reduced by 50 percent from the original usage level.
+That reduction equals more than 2.38 million KW hours of annual savings.
+At current electricity rates, the KWh saved is equal to $160,000 in annual savings.

-- Equipment wear and tear has been significantly reduced, and indoor air quality complaints have been reduced by 80%.
-This project received Energystar recognition for efficiency.
+- Equipment wear and tear has been significantly reduced, and indoor air quality complaints have been reduced by 80 percent.
+This project received EnergyStar recognition for efficiency

-- During construction 96% of excess building material (concrete, wood, drywall, masonry, steel, cardboard and office debris) is being recycled.
+- During construction, 96 percent of excess building material (concrete, wood, drywall, masonry, steel, cardboard, and office debris) was recycled

 - Lighting control and replacement projects, including LEDs that result in savings of 15.6 million kWh/year

-- Improving efficiency of heat exchanges, chillers, air handlers, and installing variable speed drives that result in savings of 27.6 million kWh/year and 430,000 therms/year
+- Improving the efficiency of heat exchangers, chillers, air handlers, and installing variable speed drives that result in savings of 27.6 million kWh per year and 430,000 therms per year